Federation Data

 list of strings optional

-option is used to set which additional metadata policy operators are critical as per OpenID Federation
+The crit option is used to set which additional metadata policy operators are critical as per OpenID Federation

 Specification.